What It Takes To Be A Sister of Perpetual Indulgence

 There are four steps to becoming a Sister and the entire process takes at least one year.

-As a Postulant, you are a Member of the Order although you still have no rights.
-In addition to continuing to further your relationships within the Order, you are required to attend all of our meetings, most of our events and you must spend at least six hours in our Archives learning the history of the Order.
-You cannot wear whiteface or a wimple, but we do encourage you to wear festive garb that fits in with Order; a Catholic school girl's uniform, for example.
+As a Postulant, you are a Member of the Order although you still have no voting rights.
+In addition to continuing to further your relationships within the Order, you are required to attend all of our meetings, many of our events and you must spend at least six hours in our Archives learning the history of the Order.
+Your uniform is a white cassock and your makeup should be a "mask."
+You cannot wear a wimple or veil.
 Postulancy last for at least six months.
-Near the end of that time, if we still agree that you are a good fit, you will need to find a Fully Professed Member to be your main sponsor (your Mother).
+Near the end of that time, if the Order still agrees that you are a good fit, you will need to find a Fully Professed Member to be your main sponsor (your Mother).
 With the Novice Mistress' recommendation and the sponsorship of your Mother, you will be brought up for elevation.
 Should you get the two-thirds vote required, you will be elevated to Novice.